Below are common questions on Google Meet hardware.

 - To turn off spoken feedback, using 2 fingers touch and hold any area of the screen.

 Spoken feedback can also be turned on or off in settings on the touchscreen.
-For more information, see Use the Hangouts Meet touchscreen.
+For more information, see Use the Google Meet touchscreen.

 Yes, plug in a keyboard and mouse to navigate the controls.
 In this case, the touchscreen will act as an extended display - you can move your mouse from the main display to it.